• Skip to content

 Home / Work Products

-The letter was written by AAI Senior Counsel David O. Fisher and AAI President Randy Stutz, with assistance from AAI Vice President and Director of Legal Advocacy Kathleen Bradish.
+The brief was written by AAI Senior Counsel David O. Fisher, with assistance from AAI President Randy Stutz and AAI Vice President and Director of Legal Advocacy Kathleen Bradish.

 GUEST